-Since 2001, training on the use of a groundwater sand tank model has been provided annually to educators from schools or nature centers around the state.
+Since 2001, training on the use of a groundwater sand tank model [exit DNR] has been provided annually to educators from schools or nature centers around the state.
 The educators selected through a competitive application process receive a one-day training session, a groundwater flow model and instructions on using it, classroom exercises designed to meet state academic standards, and reimbursement for substitute teachers while at the training.
 Since 2001, educators from almost 300 schools or nature centers have received training through this program and received a free model.

 The goal of the workshops is to teach educators about how groundwater moves, how groundwater can be contaminated, and ways to protect the resource, so they pass along that knowledge to students and the general public.
 The groundwater model offers a “slice” or cross-section representation of the earth, allowing students to “see” groundwater.
 Educators and students can use the model to demonstrate a variety of groundwater flow principles, including water table levels, how groundwater supplies are replenished, how groundwater flows through different geologic materials, and how contaminants from a variety of sources can leak into groundwater.
 The model also contains “wells” which can be used to show the effects of pumping on the groundwater flow system.